SoftMatterLab24/lammps/doc/src/bond_bpm_prony.rst

 """""""""""

-The *bpm/prony* bond style computes forces based on deviations from the initial reference state of the two atoms and the strain history.
+The *bpm/prony* bond style computes forces based on deviations from the initial reference state of the two atoms, strain and stress history.
 The reference length :math:`r_0` is stored by each bond when it is first computed in the setup of a run.
 Initially, the previous length of the bond :math:`r^{t-1}` is set equal to :math:`r_0` but evolves during the run.
 Data is then preserved across